 Phishing: Phishing involves tricking users into revealing their login credentials.
 Attackers send emails or messages resembling legitimate communications from trusted entities, directing users to fraudulent websites where their details are captured.

 Credential Stuffing: This method involves using previously breached username and password pairs to gain access to accounts on different websites.
-Since many users reuse passwords across multiple platforms, attackers can successfully breach accounts by trying these known combinations.
+Because many users reuse passwords across multiple platforms, attackers can successfully breach accounts by trying these known combinations.
 Credential Stuffing is the type of attack used on both The Iconic and 23andMe.

 Brute Force Attacks: Attackers use automated software to generate and try a vast number of username and password combinations until they find the right one to gain access.